 Breathing new life into an old home, rescuing a period gem from ruin or simply renovating a neglected house on a budget can be incredibly rewarding.
-However, before enthusiasm gets the better of you, make sure you have prepared your home (and finances) for the renovation in advance.
+However, before enthusiasm gets the better of you, make sure you have prepared for the renovation in advance.
 It will make the whole process run more smoothly and help you budget for the cost of your renovation more accurately.
-Follow our house renovation checklist for everything you need to do before you get to work.
+Follow our house renovation checklist for everything you need to do before and after work starts.

-Few would forget to insure their property and its contents, but many are unaware that home insurance policies may not cover for extensive building work.
+Few would forget to insure their property and its contents, but many are unaware that home contents or buildings insurance may not cover for extensive building work.
 If you carry out alterations without addressing this, you might find your policy is voided and claiming against it impossible should anything go wrong.
 It is also worth noting that standard insurance policies only cover an inhabited house, so if you plan to move out while the work is carried out, make sure your insurance company knows.
 The best thing to do is to take out specialist renovations insurance.
 The level required will depend on the works carried out.

 Simply insuring a home while it is being renovated is not enough — you must ensure the property is adequately protected against break-ins, too.
 If the property is empty, don’t be mistaken in thinking there is nothing worth taking: pipes, wiring and architectural salvage can all be stolen or vandalised.